tboronczyk/alistair/README.md

   * `table` - return the table name
   * `columns` - return a list of known column names
-  * `requiredColumns` - return a list of column names required to create or update records
   * `count` - return the number of records in the table
   * `get` - return records, supports column filtering and pagination
   * `getById` - return a record by ID, supports column filtering